|Mr Bass||Mr Nethercott (Team Leader)||Miss Lamb|

 To view the English objectives that we will cover this year, please click on the link below:

-Having worked to ensure a strong grounding in place value and key number skills last term, this term we will be looking at some more advanced skills, including: fractions, decimals, percentages and order of operations.
-The children will continue to apply their skills to real life problems and within Maths investigations.
-We will also continue to, where possible, set homework through the ‘MyMaths’ website.
+We will continue, where possible, set homework through the ‘MyMaths’ website.
 We will be giving out weekly homework in the children’s homework books but will now also be using the MyMaths website to upload homework.
 Click on the link below to access MyMaths (Every child has now been given their logon details for the site, however if you need another copy, please ask your class teacher.)